ronkok/Hurmet/docs/en/manual.md

     values.)

     Instead of commas, Hurmet data is separated by either tabs or pipes, i.e., `|`.
     Numbers must use a dot decimal.
 The second row may contain units of measure.
-The first column will be indexed if the first word is “name” or “index”.

     Here’s an example of CSV input: